-During the year ended February 29, 2016, the Company and Secova Metals Corp. ("Secova") executed an option agreement to option up to a 90% interest in the Duvay Gold Project.
+During the year ended February 29, 2016, the Company and ESGold Corp. (formerly "Secova Metals Corp.") ("ESGold") executed an option agreement to option up to a 90% interest in the Duvay Gold Project.

-In November 2018, the Company gave Secova notice of termination of the option agreements on the basis that Secova failed to incur expenditures required to exercise the option within the time prescribed under the option agreement.
-Further, there remains \$183,795 of outstanding indebtedness of Secova to the Company for expenditures incurred on behalf of Secova and interest income.
+In November 2018, the Company gave ESGold notice of termination of the option agreement on the basis that ESGold failed to incur expenditures required to exercise the option within the time prescribed under the agreement.
+Further, there remained \$183,795 of outstanding indebtedness of ESGold to the Company for expenditures incurred on behalf of ESGold including interest.
 During the year ended February 29, 2020, the Company recorded an allowance for doubtful account relating to this indebtedness due to uncertainty in collectability.